Bath & North

-Although there is no statutory duty to consult anyone over such changes, the council may consult the relevant Town/Parish Councils, Ward Councillors, the emergency services or property owners if appropriate.
+Although there is no statutory duty to consult anyone over such changes, the council may consult the relevant Town/Parish Councils, the emergency services or property owners if appropriate.

-Requests for naming and/or numbering of properties are received in writing by developers or property owners.
-A check is carried out on the Land and Property Gazetteer database to ensure non-duplication of names and numbers.
-If a duplication of a name occurs or there are similarly named properties within the vicinity then the developer or owners are informed and an alternative name is submitted.
+Applications to name a property may contain up to three choices of name.
+When applications for naming and/or numbering of properties are received from developers or property owners, a check is carried out on the Land and Property Gazetteer to ensure non-duplication of names and numbers.
+If a duplication of a name occurs, or there are similarly named properties within the vicinity, then the second or third choice is accepted for registration.
+In the event that all three of the proposed names are unsuitable, then the applicant is informed and invited to submit an alternative name.

-When numbers have been allocated, the developer or owner is notified in writing of the allocated postal address (and BS7666 address if different) with a request that the allocated name or number is clearly displayed onto front of the building before occupancy.
+When numbers have been allocated, the developer or owner is notified in writing of the allocated postal address (and BS7666 address if different) with a request that the allocated name or number is clearly displayed on the front of the building before occupancy.

-Requests for renaming or renumbering a property must be received in writing by the owners of the property only and not tenants.
+Applications for renaming or renumbering a property must be received in submitted by the owners of the property only and not tenants or prospective owners.
 We cannot formally change a property name where the property is in the process of being purchased until exchange of contracts.
-A check is carried out on the Land and Property Gazetteer database to ensure non-duplication of names and numbers.
-If there is a possibility of duplication then the owners are informed and an alternative name or number is proposed.
+A check is carried out on the Land and Property Gazetteer to ensure non-duplication of names and numbers.
+If there is a possibility of duplication then the owners are informed and invited to propose an alternative name or number.

 If an owner wishes to rename a building that is divided into flats or maisonettes, then evidence that they have notified all occupiers of that building of the proposed change should be supplied before renaming is carried out.

 Once renaming/renumbering has taken place the owners and occupiers are notified in writing and the Land and Property Gazetteer is updated accordingly.
-Royal Mail, public utilities, emergency services and departments within the Council are also informed, either through the LLPG or with a marked copy of an Ordnance Survey map extract indicating the property and full postal address (and BS7666 address if different).
+Royal Mail, public utilities, emergency services and departments within the Council are also informed, indicating the UPRN and full postal address (and BS7666 address if different).

 Where a building is demolished then the existing numbering sequence is retained and reused as far as possible in any new development.